 Thank you for listening, bye for now.

-To download this transcript’s audio, please sign-up for LingQ!
+To download this transcript’s audio and learn Chinese online, please sign-up for LingQ!